WP-Translations/wpt-custom-mo-file/readme.txt

 * PHP version 5.2.4 or greater (PHP 5.6 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
-* WPT Custom Mo File 1.0 requires WordPress 4.4+
+* WPT Custom Mo File 1.0 requires WordPress 4.0 or greater

-Visit the [WPT Custom Mo File server requirements documentation](TODO) for a detailed list of server requirements.

 = Automatic installation =